TOG6-6/discord-bot-commands/README.md

 Also, Feel Free To Donate, If You Actually Do, I'll Make You A Custom Discord Bot XD - https://paypal.me/togs66

+**ALSO, I'm always wanting to add more stuff to the bot, so feel free to tell me if you want me to add something, ill do it asap!**

 # Notes
 Ok, Let Me Explain...
 For This Bot, You don't at all need any python experience, you just have to grab the necessary codes from each file into your main file!